Chinmayee770/bob_hackathon/README.md

 ## Prerequisites

-There are 3 types of models we are using for enhancing operations in banks:
+There are 3 types of operations we are  enhancing  in banks:

 **All are very crucial in functioning of banks**

 ### 1. Business Loan Analytics